Safe Care Policy UK

 Safer caring training is essential for all foster carers, especially newly approved foster carers who are working with a newly developed safe caring policy.
-Ongoing updates a training are needed as the foster carers with five or more years fostering experience are at highest risk of experiencing an allegation.
+Ongoing updates a training are needed as foster carers with five or more years of fostering experience are at the highest risk of experiencing an allegation.

-All agencies on our Database provide specific training to help carers decide what their Safe Care Policy should include to keep everyone safe and clear about what the family rules and expectations are.
+All agencies on our Database provide specific training to help carers decide what their Safe Care Policy should include keeping everyone safe and clear about what the family rules and expectations are.